On relatively compact sets in quasi-Banach function spaces: relatively compactness criteria

 \subsection{on Banach function space}

 In this subsection, we establish the relatively compactness criteria in the framework of Banach function space.
-As mentioned above, we weaken the assumptions of Banach spaces, providing a more general framework fitting weighted function spaces with any weight.
-Meanwhile, in our following theorem, the equicontinuous condition is chosen to be the ``$(c)$ type'' as in Theorem A. Although the "$(c^*)$ type" as in Proposition \ref{prop} is more weak, however, the relatively compactness criteria of ``$(c^*)$ type'' relies heavily on the condition $(B_5^*)$, one can see the proof of \cite[Theorem 3.1]{GorkaRafeiro2016NA} for more details.
+As mentioned above, we drop the assumption $(B5)$, providing a more general framework fitting weighted function spaces with any weight.
+Meanwhile, in our following theorem, the equicontinuous condition is chosen to be the ``$(c)$ type'' as in Theorem A. Although the "$(c^*)$ type" as in Proposition \ref{prop} is weaker, however, the relatively compactness criteria of ``$(c^*)$ type'' relies heavily on the condition $(B5)$, one can see the proof of \cite[Theorem 3.1]{GorkaRafeiro2016NA} for more details.
 On the other hand, the ``$(c)$ type'' condition is more applicable in the field of harmonic analysis, see \cite{Uchiyama1978TMJ2,ChenDingWang2012CJMa, BenyiDamianMoenTorres2015MMJ, ChaffeeChenHanTorresWard2018PAMS, ClopCruz2013AASFM, WuYang2018PAMS}.
-Therefore, under our weaker assumptions on Banach function space, ``$(c)$ type'' condition is reasonable and has strong applicability.
+Therefore, in the framework of BFS, ``$(c)$ type'' condition is reasonable and has strong applicability.